9nickss/9nickss/README.md

 <h2 align="left">Hi 👋!
-My name is Yannick and I'm a low-level developper, from France</h2>
+My name is Yannick and I'm a low-level developper from France</h2>

 ###